finseth/AngularDynamicRouting/README.md

 **But wouldn't it be nice to add pages and never have to touch the route config again?!**

 ### Config
-First we have tospecify a generic route:
+First we have to specify a generic route:

     $routeProvider.when('/:name', { templateUrl: 'partials/blank.html', controller: PagesController });

--The `name` parameter is stored as a route parameter.
+- The `name` parameter is stored as a route parameter.
--The `templateUrl` points to a blank file.
+- The `templateUrl` points to a blank file.
--The `controller` is set to PagesController.
+- The `controller` is set to PagesController.

 Now when the URL changes and we get `domain.com/#/new` the PageController will execute.